Holzhaus/libcmmk/PROTOCOL.md

 ### 40 20: (Unclear)

-This is the second packet sent in the software startup.
-The payload is all `00`.
+This is the second packet sent in the software startup when using protocol variant A, or the first one with variant B. The payload is all `00`.

 The response is completely unknown in meaning, all that is known right now is that it appears to be constant between the same device models on different